-- Unfamiliar vendors - Vendors that have only a post office box address - Invoices from vendors who are not on the company-approved vendor list - Vendors with company names consisting only of initials many such companies are legitimate, but dishonest employees commonly use this naming convention - Vendor addresses that also match an employee's address - Large billings broken into smaller payments
+- Unfamiliar vendors - Vendors that have only a post office box address - Invoices from vendors who are not on the company-approved vendor list - Changes in vendor billing account information - Vendors with company names consisting only of initials many such companies are legitimate, but fraudsters commonly use this naming convention - Vendor addresses that also match an employee's address - Large billings broken into smaller payments

-^{2014} Report to the Nation on Occupational Fraud and Abuse. ©2014 by the Association of Certified Fraud Examiners, Inc.
+^{2020} Report to the Nation on Occupational Fraud and Abuse. ©2020 by the Association of Certified Fraud Examiners, Inc.